-The financial performance criteria in accordance with the 2020 remuneration system, which are equally weighted with a combined weight of 80 per cent, are the absolute total shareholder return (aTSR) and the relative total shareholder return (rTSR).
+The financial performance criteria, which are equally weighted with a typical combined weight of 70 per cent, are the absolute total shareholder return (aTSR) and the relative total shareholder return (rTSR).

 aTSR component: the aTSR target achievement factor is calculated as a percentage from the change in the end price of the ordinary share and the sum of the hypothetically reinvested dividends during the performance period in relation to the starting price of the ordinary share.